Defunct (video game)

 Defunct is an indie adventure video game developed by the Swedish indie video game development studio Freshly Squeezed from Visby.
-Defunct received several nominations at the 2014 Swedish Game Awards including Game of the Year, which it went on to win.
-The game was also nominated for Best Student Project at the 2014 Unity Awards.
+The game received several nominations at the 2014 Swedish Game Awards, including Game of the Year, which it went on to win.
+It was also nominated for Best Student Project at the 2014 Unity Awards.

-In March 2015, it was announced that Freshly Squeezed had signed a publishing deal with the Dutch video game publisher SOEDESCO.
+In March 2015, it was announced that Freshly Squeezed had signed a publishing deal with the Dutch video game publisher Soedesco.
 The release date was originally expected to be in Q3, 2015, for PC.
-However, the release date was pushed back and released on Steam on January 29, 2016.
+However, it was pushed back, and the game was released on Steam on January 29, 2016.

 In December 2017, the game was released for PS4 and Xbox One.
 In January 2018 it was added to the Windows Store.
-These ports were done by Soedesco Studios, the in-house porting studio of SOEDESCO.
+These ports were done by Soedesco Studios, the in-house porting studio of Soedesco.

 On September 13, 2018, a port for the Nintendo Switch was released.
 It is scheduled for release in Japan on May 14, 2020.